Tuesday, October 14, 2025

 Source: Penguin Workshop, 2017

-TRENDING INSPIRATION: Through humility, he learned how to listen to others, and include them in decision making.
+TRENDING INSPIRATION: Through humility, he learned how to listen to others, and included them in decision making.

 Traits: